This page is meant to serve as a guide through the reimbursement process.

 The GSA follows procedures outlined by UMBC Financial Services, and so they are subject to immediate change in order to reflect GSA or UMBC policies.

-As a general rule for GSA grant reimbursements, GSA requires the following forms from the student (or department):
+As a general rule for GSA grant reimbursements, University policy requires the following forms from the student (or department):

 - UMBC Request for Reimbursement form (herein referred to as RRF)